 The Suica Card is a very useful card in Japan for use in public transport, purchases at convenience stores and accepted for shopping in certain stores too.
 It is just like WeChat Pay in China or Octopus Card in Hong Kong.
+In this article, we will see how we can set up and use How to set up and use Suica on iPhone for cashless payment in Japan.

 Traditionally you can buy one of these cards when you arrived in Japan (or even in Singapore through iChangi) and then top up at the train stations etc. I did a blog post a while back with a video on how to top up the Suica card.

-For the latest trip to Fukuoka, I am so happy not to use the manual card but I was able to do many cashless payment using the Suica English app.
+For the latest trip to Fukuoka, I was so happy not to use the manual card but I was able to do many cashless payment using the Suica English app.
 This is an application from Suica that you can find on the Apple iPhone App Store which you can then use on your iPhone (and supposedly Apple Watch but I never tested that).

 It thus allowed you to use your Singapore credit card to fund the Suica card and then use it for payments in Japan !